biocorecrg/SIB_course_nextflow_Nov_2021/docs/Final_exercise.rst

 - Allows optional (as a parameter) read alignment using Bowtie, Bowtie2 or BWA.
 - Compares the number of called peaks for different alignment programs.
 - Compares required computational resources and execution time for running the pipeline (all or/and only alignment) for different alignment programs.

+Email your full solution (we should be able to run your pipeline) at `BioinformaticsUnit@crg.eu` or, better, do a pull request in this repository.
+Please use your First and Second name in the name of your folder.